startwind/StreamDeckTwitterPlugin/readme.md

     - Data is fetched every minute via the Twitter API.
     - Twitter handle is hard coded
     - If the follower number increases 30 seconds long a new image will be shown
+    - Click on the button open the Twitter profile page

 ## Future / Ideas